-Designed by Mikhail Kalashnikov after the Second World War, the AK-47 has remained one of the most recognizable and even infamous small arms in the world.
+Designed by Mikhail Kalashnikov after the Second World War, the AK-47 has remained one of the world’s most recognizable and even infamous small arms.
 Since its introduction in the late 1940s, more than 75 million have been produced, and it has been a “go-to” weapon for movies, TV shows, and video games.
 The Kalashnikov family of small arms is of course more than just the AK-47 – the original design has been improved, enhanced, and upgraded.

 As a result, the Kalashnikov has become one of the most prolific series of weapons ever produced.
 According to a World Bank Policy research paper, published in 2010, of the estimated 500 million firearms in the world, more than one-fifth were based on the weapon designed by the self-taught Kalashnikov.